space-physics/igrf/README.md

 * `12`: IGRF12

 ### Matlab
-Matlab &ge; R2014b can seamlessly call Python modules, as in `igrf12.m`.
+Matlab can seamlessly call Python modules, as in `igrf12.m`.
 Instead of the $1000 Aerospace Toolbox, use this free IGRF12 for Matlab.

 ## Reference